buybackoff/Ractor/README.md

 "A Fredis is a man/woman who likes to party hard.
 He/she is the life of the party even though they would not remember it."
 The goal of Fredis library is to become a life of a moderately-sized server application where a developer knows in advance that a single box will choke but there is not enough resources to invest into "proper" infrastructure.
-Fredis will buy time and limit design of the application to very simple data objects and persistence patterns.
-And while the applications growths, Fredis will grow as well and will become mature and robust for its stated tasks at a larger scale.
+Fredis will buy time and limit (for good!) design of the application to very simple data objects and persistence patterns.
+And while the application grows, Fredis will grow as well and will become mature and robust for its stated tasks at a larger scale.

 **Fredis.Persistence** is a collection of APIs for POCOs and blobs persistence and a strongly typed Redis